 Headaches are unfortunately common in the general population.
 There are different types of headaches that have characteristic presentations.

-Cervicogenic Headaches are headaches that may be stemming from the neck.
+Headaches that may be stemming from the neck.
 These may present on both sides and be more of an ache.
 This may occur after a neck injury or strenuous movements.

 All the headaches mentioned may benefit from acupuncture, chiropractic manipulation and massage.
 The migraines and cervicogenic headaches do normally respond directly to these forms of care.
 The tension headaches and the cluster headache affects on the body may benefit from these types of modalities.
 When these headaches occur, muscles often tighten and joints become restricted resulting in dysfunction of those areas.